gemmellr/activemq-website/src/components/artemis-console/documentation/console.md

 #### Default Tabs

-All MBeans will show the following tabs by default which are exposed on all Mbeans.
+All MBeans will show the following tabs by default which are exposed on all MBeans.

 ##### Attributes